MarissaMC/NLP_Sentiment-Analysis/README.md

 # Question 3

-If only 10% of the training data is used
+If only 10% of the training data is used:

 # For Naive Bayes